profile-pic

 AI-interview Questions & Answers

-given the below poison would explain what the issue might be so basically this this is the code it is written basically have which is dividing X dividing by Y so it will give the divide so let's say if it is divided by the zero it will give the infinity it will get the exception called zero division error so that that is handling so it will print the message called division by zero and other than that if it anything comes it will go to the question and print out don't access and finally it will go sprint in the final block for cleanup so the issue I can see is only in this code is that XY should be always into integer when we are taking it yeah
+given the below poison would explain what the issue might be so basically this is the code it is written basically have which is dividing X dividing by Y so it will give the divide so let's say if it is divided by the zero it will give the infinity it will get the exception called zero division error so that is handling so it will print the message called division by zero and other than that if it anything comes it will go to the question and print out don't access and finally it will go sprint in the final block for cleanup so the issue I can see is only in this code is that XY should be always into integer when we are taking it yeah